QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 $x();
 ```

-Anonymous functions can "use" variable from the outside.
+Anonymous functions can "use" variables from the outside.

 ```php!
 $a = 10;